crushton/acmetools/README.markdown

 - **9200collect.pl**: collects log files from 9200, differentiates between
   SPU1/NPU1, and SPU2/NPU2
-- clean4k.pl: cleans rotated log files out from C series
+- **clean4k.pl**: cleans rotated log files out from C series
-- collect4k.pl: collects logs files on C series to local directory
+- **collect4k.pl**: collects logs files on C series to local directory
-- convert262.pl: converts xml of a C series config < C620 to compatible
+- **convert262.pl**: converts xml of a C series config < C620 to compatible
   C620+ format
-- monitor4250.sh: simple snmp monitoring script for C series
+- **monitor4250.sh**: simple snmp monitoring script for C series
-- monitor9200.sh: simple snmp monitoring script for D series
+- **monitor9200.sh**: simple snmp monitoring script for D series

-- udplog: a udp logger on port 2600 for receiving and filtering udp transmitted logs from the sbc, you can put in a specific string to filter on and it will only display those lines
+- **udplog**: a udp logger on port 2600 for receiving and filtering udp transmitted logs from the sbc, you can put in a specific string to filter on and it will only display those lines.
+Written in Google Go

-- autoback.py: auto backup script for c series, this was made to run as a cron every day and it will login, create a backup config, and save a copy of the show config to a file.
+- **autoback.py**: auto backup script for c series, this was made to run as a cron every day and it will login, create a backup config, and save a copy of the show config to a file.
 It would then ftp those files to your local machine for keeping track of changes daily.
 This uses the python